-An employee who is assigned as a trainer in any department by the a Department Director/Elected Official, and who, as a part of the assignment, is required to provide a written report on or evaluation of the progress of employees, shall receive an additional 5% of the employee's base salary for the duration of the assignment.
+An employee who is assigned as a trainer by a Department Director/Elected Official and who, as a part of the assignment, is required to provide a written report on or evaluation of the progress of employees, shall receive an additional 5% of the employee's base salary for the duration of the assignment.
 An assignment as a trainer is not a promotion.
-Assignment and rescinding revocation of the assignment as a trainer is solely at the discretion of the a Department Director/Elected Official and is not subject to appeal through the grievance process.
+Assignment and revocation of the assignment as a trainer is solely at the discretion of a Department Director/Elected Official and is not subject to appeal through the grievance process.